Our Role in the City of London

 Members of livery companies are eligible to become Free of the City of London, which in the past was an essential prerequisite for trading or voting within the City.
 Members of livery companies still play a role in electing The Lord Mayor and Sheriffs of London.

-Find out more from the City of London website
+Find out more from the city of london website